South Bend

 the hill visible from nearly any place in either city.

-The site is line-of-sight from
+There is an unobstructed line-of-sight path from

 the Pacific County Courthouse, where the Emergency Operations Center

-is located.
-The Courthouse and EOC are surrounded by higher ground,
+(EOC) is located.
+The Courthouse and EOC

 with only poor VHF/UHF paths to the rest of the county.
 While